South Australia’s premier bike riding destination

 ForestrySA’s Mount Lofty Ranges forest reserves provide extensive opportunity to bike ride in a safe off-road, natural environment.

 Well-marked multiple use trails for walking, cycling and horse riding are available within the Kuitpo and Mount Crawford Forest Reserves.

-For more adventurous and challenging trails, head over to the Fox Creek Bike Park (currently closed due to bushfire), Kersbrook Trails, Pewsey Vale, Bells Gully or Prospect Hill.
+For more adventurous and challenging trails, head over to the Fox Creek Bike Park (currently closed due to bushfire), Kersbrook Trails, Pewsey Vale, Bone Gully (Kangarilla) or Prospect Hill.